Peymankor/medium_blogs/2024/08-Aug/RL-Inventory/main.md

 ### Training RL Agent

-The traning of the RL agent is done by the "train" function, and it is follow as: First, we need to initialize the Q (empty dictionary structure).
+The training of the RL agent is done by the "train" function, and it is follow as: First, we need to initialize the Q (empty dictionary structure).
 Then, experinces is collected in each batch (self.batch.append((state, action, reward, next_state))), and the Q table is updated at the end of each batch (self.update_Q(self.batch)).
 The number of episodes is limited to "max_actions_per_episode" in each batch.
 The number of episodes is the number of times the agent interacts with the environment to learn the optimal policy.

 Each episode starts with a randomly assigned state, and while the number of actions is lower than max_actions_per_episode, the collecting data for that batch continues.